Protecting Yourself and Social Distancing

-The government has instructed everyone to reduce their social interactions in order to reduce the rate of transmission.
+The Government has instructed everyone to reduce their social interactions in order to reduce the rate of transmission.
 This relates to people living in their own homes, with or without additional support from friends, family or carers.
 People who are extremely vulnerable to COVID-19 should be particularly stringent in following social distancing measures.
 These include anyone aged 70 or over, people with underlying health conditions, (i.e. those advised to have the annual flu jab on medical grounds) and pregnant women.
 You can find the full list here.

 Should I be self-isolating?

 The guidelines for people at increased risk of severe illness from COVID-19 are the same as for the general population.
-If you develop symptoms of COVID-19 you must self-isolate at home for seven days.
+If you develop symptoms of COVID-19 you must self-isolate at home for ten days.
 The guidance will vary according to your living situation, the severity of your symptoms and those you live with: click here for full details on when and how to self-isolate.